openbmc/hiomapd/Documentation/mbox_protocol.md

 ### Window Management

-In order to access flash contents, the host must request a window be opened at the flash offset it would like to access.
+In order to access flash contents, the host must request a window be opened at the flash offset it would like to access with the CREATE_{READ,WRITE}_WINDOW commands.
 The host may give a hint as to how much data it would like to access or otherwise set this argument to zero.
 The BMC must respond with the LPC bus address to access this window and the window size.
 The host must not access past the end of the active window.
+On returning success to either of the create window commands the BMC must guarantee that the window provided contains data which correctly represents the state of flash at the time the response is given.

 There is only ever one active window which is the window created by the most recent CREATE_READ_WINDOW or CREATE_WRITE_WINDOW call which succeeded.
 Even